-B. Hierarchical Level 1: FDBD
+B. Hierarchical level 1: Fully-destroyed building detection (FDBD)

-Starting from $M{opt}$ , building CD is performed on each hierarchical level by detecting the changed-building candidates and then performing spatial analysis on each of them in order to detect classes.
+Starting from $M{opt}$ , building change detection is performed on each hierarchical level by detecting the changed-building candidates and then performing spatial analysis on each of them in order to detect classes.
 Changed-building candidates are generally associated with areas with a large density of changed pixels.
 The candidate detection is performed via a set of moving windows applied on the scattering CD map, following the approach in [22].
-In order to capture most of the possible orientations for the changed-building candidates, five possible windows $W{\beta}$ , $\beta =$ 1, ..., 5, with constant area and different geometry are considered in the analysis.
-The spatial analysis of the candidates is conducted by evaluating the geometry of the change regions (as defined in both Sections III-A and III-B) with a fuzzy inference system, in order to detect building classes.
+In order to capture most of the possible orientations for the changed-building candidates, five possible windows $W{\beta}$ , $\beta = 1, ..., 5$ with constant area and different geometry are considered in the analysis.
+The spatial analysis of the candidates is conducted by evaluating the geometry of the change regions (as defined in both Sec.
+III-A and Sec.
+III-B) with a fuzzy inference system, in order to detect building classes.